izzy8799/redvision-os/README.md

 Support from the developer will help you solve any problems!

 # Need help?
-Contact me!

-Email: izzy8799.xd@gmail.com
+Email: support@sparkware.site

-Telegram: izzy8799

-Discord: Izzy8799#8179

-By the way, I also create sf files, feel free to contact me if you need!
+By the way, we also create sf files, feel free to contact me if you need!

 # RedvisionOS is a project by Sparkware Studio.
 Please share Sparkware Studio projects with your friends!